allyndawn/remote-roller/README.md

 - `sudo apt-get install cmake`
 - `sudo apt-get install libssl-dev`

 Install OpenCV.
-This command will take a long time to complete.
+This command will take a long time to complete - [up to "several hours"](https://pypi.org/project/opencv-python/).
 Be sure to have your SSH client set with a keepalive.
 Caching is disabled to avoid a common out-of-memory error on Raspberry Pis.

 - `pip install opencv-python --no-cache-dir`